HomeEnterprise ITArtificial IntelligenceOracle launches AI Data Platform globally

 LAS VEGAS — The American technology company Oracle on Tuesday launched its AI Data Platform, a system that links enterprise data with generative artificial intelligence tools.
 The announcement was made at Oracle’s AI World event in Las Vegas.

 Oracle said the platform combines its cloud infrastructure, autonomous database and AI services to help firms use existing data for AI-driven applications.
-It said the goal is to simplify how companies manage and deploy AI across multiple systems and cloud providers.
+It said the goal is to simplify companies manage and deploy AI across multiple systems and cloud providers.

 Advertisement